contractlevel/compliance/README.md

 ## Additional Comments

-This project uses a [community fork of the EverestConsumer](https://github.com/palmcivet7/everest-chainlink-consumer) with updated Chainlink function names, gas optimizations and a label adjustment in the `IEverestConsumer` interface.

 It is currently only possible to pay for `CompliantRouter` requests with the LINK token.
 A future feature could be payment abstraction allowing the use of payments in other tokens such as native, USDC, etc that then get swapped to LINK.

 ## Disclaimer